esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 - lemmatization: here you would get the lemma of each word.
 You would get the form in which you find the word in the dictionary, such as the singular version of a plural of a noun, or the first person present tense of a verb instead of the past principle.
 You are making sure that you do not get different versions of the same word: you would convert `words` into `word` and `talking` into `talk`
 - part of speech tagging.
 This means that you identify what type of word each is; such as nouns and verbs.

-In order to start the preprocssing we first load in the data:
 # The corpus
+In order to start the preprocssing we first load in the data.
+For that we need a number of python packages
 ```python
 # import packages
 import spacy